Authentic Balinese Dance & Gamelan (2)

 - Legong Kuntul Putih Dance

-Sekaa Gong Kebyar GENTA BHUANA SARI Peliatan, (younger generation) presented:
+Sekaa Gong Kebyar GENTA BHUANA SARI, Peliatan, (younger generation):

 - Instrumental Kebar Susun